| Happy New Year Friend!

 *Additional agenda items may be added

-Please see full 2018 Leadership Forum Schedule Here |
+Please see full 2018 Leadership Forum Schedule Here

-| | | California Boating Safety Laws take affect January 1, 2018
+California Boating Safety Laws take affect January 1, 2018

-By: Mario Montalvo – ACTION NEWS NOWDecember 18, 2017
+By: Mario Montalvo – ACTION NEWS NOW

 "Beginning January 1, 2018, boaters 16 to 20 years of age will need to have a boater education safety card to operate any motorized boat.

-California is one of the last states to implement a program of this kind, and officials hope the new program will help reduce those numbers through education.
 'We're hoping to have the injuries and deaths reduced by anything that we can put out there through education and hopefully get the safety through that,' said Shasta County Sheriff’s Office boating safety unit sergeant Rob Sandbloom.

 Starting the first of the year, boaters 16 to 20 years of age will be required to take and pass an approved boater education course and apply for a California boater card.